– Anticholinergic antiparkinson drug

 – 2 mg tablet

-– Adult: 2 mg once daily, then increase if necessary up to 2 mg 2 or 3 times daily (max.
+– Adult: 2 mg once daily, then increase if necessary up to 2 mg 2 to 3 times daily (max.
 12 mg daily)

-– Administer the lowest effective dose in elderly patients and do not exceed 10 mg daily.
+– Administer at the lowest effective dose in elderly patients and do not exceed 10 mg daily.

 Contra-indications, adverse effects, precautions

 – Do not administer to patients with closed-angle glaucoma, prostate disorders, gastrointestinal obstruction or atony.

 – Administer with caution and carefully monitor use in elderly patients (risk of confusion, hallucinations).

 – May cause: anticholinergic effects (dry mouth, constipation, blurred vision, tachycardia, disorders of micturition), confusion, hallucinations, memory impairment.